SarahAndyshak/SurrealistReverie/README.md

 ### By: Eliot Gronstal, Luckie, Mike Donovan, and Sarah Andyshak

 ## Description
-A React application that stores memories so we don't have to store them ourselves anymore.
+A React application that stores dreams so we don't have to store them ourselves anymore.
 This app includes:

 * Full CRUD functionality with hooks and Firestore.
 * User authentication and basic authorization.